kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ???
 If you don't know the ID of the post you want, you can query for it -- most of these clients provide an interface to simplify the process of building out the query and filter parameters

-Our JS client uses a chaining syntax.
+My own JS client uses a chaining syntax.

 ---